archfrog/KioskForge/docs/Manual.md

 **NOTE:** You *cannot* use Microsoft Word or similar word processing software to edit the `.kiosk` file.

 **HINT:** Please check *every* option in the `.kiosk` file before you try to forge a kiosk.
 There are only about 25 options, all fairly decently documented in the `.kiosk` file itself.
-If you make an error, you'll have to re-forge a newly prepared Linux installation medium once again!
+If you make an error, you'll have to re-forge a newly prepared kiosk installation medium once again!
 So, review the entire kiosk file before you try to forge your first kiosk.

-### Configuring the Linux Installation Medium
+### Configuring the Kiosk Installation Medium
-When you have started KioskForge by double-clicking the kiosk file, you must make sure that the Linux installation medium, made with [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or [Rufus](https://rufus.ie), is inserted into a USB port in your
+When you have started KioskForge by double-clicking the kiosk file, you must make sure that the kiosk installation medium, made with [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or [Rufus](https://rufus.ie), is inserted into a USB port in your
 Windows computer, then you simply double-click the kiosk file and KioskForge will quickly modify the installation medium to prepare it for making a new kiosk.

-Once KioskForge has updated the Linux installation medium, it will ask you to safely remove the medium and insert it into the kiosk machine.
+Once KioskForge has updated the kiosk installation medium, it will ask you to safely remove the medium and insert it into the kiosk machine.
 Just follow the instructions and then power on the kiosk to begin the actual process of forging the desired kiosk.

 ## Installation